ten1seven/jRespond/README.md

 ##Performance

-jRespond is only 1.2kb minified and only polls for the browser width every 500ms.
+jRespond is 1.3kb minified and only polls for the browser width every 500ms.
 If it detects a change the polling speed is increased to 100ms only until the browser width stops changing.

 ##Browser Support